Online Bilevel Optimization: Regret Analysis of Online Alternating Gradient Methods: Related Work

-$\bullet$ \textbf{Dynamic Regret Minimization:} \textit{Single-level} dynamic regret forces the player to compete with time-varying comparators, and thus is particularly favored in non-stationary environments~\cite{sugiyama2012machine,besbes2015non}.
-There are two kinds of dynamic regret in previous studies: The \textit{universal dynamic regret} aims to compare with any feasible comparator sequence \cite{zinkevich2003online,zhang2018adaptive}, while the \textit{worst-case dynamic regret} (defined in \eqref{eqn:worst:dynamic:regret}) specifies the comparator sequence to be the sequence of minimizers of online functions \cite{besbes2015non,jadbabaie2015online,mokhtari2016online,yang2016tracking,zhang2017improved,aydore2019dynamic,zhao2020dynamic}.
-We present related works for the latter case, as it is the setting studied in this paper.
-For strongly convex and smooth functions, \cite{mokhtari2016online} shows that an $\mc{O}(1+P_{1,T})$ dynamic regret bound is achievable. \cite{yang2016tracking} shows that OGD enjoys an $\mc{O}(1+P_{1,T})$ dynamic regret bound for convex and smooth functions with an additional vanishing gradient condition. \cite{chang2021online} proves that OGD can achieve an $O(1+ P_{2,T})$ regret bound without the bounded gradient assumption. \cite{zhang2017improved} proposes the online multiple gradient descent algorithm and proves that it enjoys an $\mc{O}(1+\min(P_{1,T},P_{2,T}))$ regret bound, which has been recently enhanced to $\mc{O}(1+\min(P_{1,T},P_{2,T}, V_{T}))$ by an improved analysis~\cite{zhao2021improved}, where $V_{T}=\sum_{t=2}^{T} \sup_{\m{x}\in \mc{X}} |f_{t-1}(\m{x}) - f_t(\m{x})|$. \cite{nazari2019adaptive,nazari2019dadam} provide dynamic regret bounds in terms of the $\ell_1$ path-length. \cite{besbes2015non} shows that OGD attains an $\mc{O}(T^{2/3}{V_{T}}^{ 1/3})$ regret for convex functions.
+\textbf{Dynamic Regret Minimization:} \textit{Single-level} dynamic regret forces the player to compete with time-varying comparators and is thus particularly favored in non-stationary environments~\citep{besbes2015non}.
+There are two kinds of dynamic regret in previous studies: \textit{universal dynamic regret} aims to compare with any feasible comparator sequence \citep{zinkevich2003online}, while \textit{worst-case dynamic regret} (defined in \eqref{eqn:worst:dynamic:regret}) specifies the comparator sequence to be the sequence of minimizers of online functions \citep{besbes2015non}.
+We compare regret bounds from related works for the latter case in Table~\ref{table:blo2:results}, as it is the setting studied in this paper.

-$\bullet$ \textbf{Local Regret Minimization:} There are several approach to treat the online (single-level) non-convex optimization including adversarial multi-armed bandit with a continuum of arms \cite{bubeck2008online,kleinberg2004nearly,krichene2015hedge,heliou2021zeroth,heliou2020online} and classical Follow-the-Perturbed-Leader algorithm with access to an offline non-convex optimization oracle \cite{agarwal2019learning,suggala2020online,kleinberg2008multi}.
-Complementing this literature, \cite{hazan2017efficient} considers a local regret that averages a sliding window of gradients at the current model $\m{x}_t$ and quantifies the objective of predicting points with small gradients on average.
+\textbf{Local Regret Minimization:} Approaches to online single-level non-convex optimization include adversarial multi-armed bandit with a continuum of arms \citep{bubeck2008online,heliou2020online} and the Follow-the-Perturbed-Leader (FPL) algorithm with an offline non-convex optimization oracle \citep{agarwal2019learning,suggala2020online}.
+Complementing this, \citep{hazan2017efficient} considered a local regret that averages a sliding window of gradients at the current model $\m{x}_t$, quantifying the objective of predicting points with small gradients on average.